Space-Eternity-3/Space-Eternity-3/README.md

 - To build the client, open Unity Editor and follow:
   **File -> Build Settings... -> Build And Run.**

-- To start the server, run the following commands in the directory with multiplayer server:
+- To start the game server, run the following commands in the directory with multiplayer server:
   ```bash
   npm i
   npm start
   ```
 - If `npm start` doesn't work, try `node index.js`.

+- Authorization server runs constantly on `wss://comp.se3.page:27684`, so you don't need to run it.

 ## Download the game
 Download SE3 from a dedicated website: [se3.page](https://se3.page)